Thailand visa scheme opens door to digital nomads – DW – 08/21/2024

 Ninnad from Thailand's consular affairs insists that obtaining the new visa is similar to existing procedures.

 "It's not easy, the visa requirements are there.
 The embassies and consulates are strict in their approvals.
 We have no target for DTV holders.
-It's just like other visas," he added.
+It's just like other visas," he said.

 Working from paradise